 Advantages of classroom teaching

-- You will have a legally binding contract and won’t have to try to attract students on your own.
+You’ll have a legally binding contract and won’t have to try to attract students on your own.

-- You’ll have a bunch of colleagues and students to go out with, and your school may even take you on excursions.
+You’ll have a bunch of colleagues and students to go out with, and your school may even take you on excursions.

 Disadvantages of classroom teaching

-On the other hand, classroom teaching also has some disadvantages.
+Classroom teaching also has some disadvantages.

-Secondly, classroom-based teaching is inflexible.
+Classroom-based teaching is inflexible.